jweissman/reflex/README.md

    Programming is a human activity, a social one, even if often performed in "isolation".
    Language design choices seem abstract yet they are profoundly aesthetic and cultural, but beyond even this they have ethical and social meanings.
-   Prefer not just DX, prioritize not only readability (although a deep concern with linguistics is part of this, i.e., part of the human-centric focus), but favor also deep consistency with human values.
+   Prefer not just DX, prioritize not only readability (although a serious concern with linguistics is part of this, i.e., part of the human-centric focus), but favor also deep consistency with human values.
    Design human-centered systems.

-   Joy matters.
+1. *Joy matters.*
    Systems and processes organizing themselves around people and interactions is preferrable to the opposite.
-   Computers promise enormous liberation from human futility, slavery, fear, indigence and drudgery.
+   Computers promise human beings an enormous liberation from drudgery.
    So:
    Liberate people.

-1. *Eloquence is brevity.*
+2. *Eloquence is brevity.*
   Don't seek a terminal minimalism of pure concatenative expressions or convoluted algebrae.
   Find expressive pathways through reflection and reification.
   Embrace the power of point-free programming while retaining the harness of an object model.